 Storage Transaction Costs — The Invisible Scaling Problem

-Azure Blob Storage pricing has two components: capacity (per GB stored) and operations (per transaction).
+Azure Blob Storage pricing has two components: capacity and operations (transactions).
 The capacity component is what most estimates capture.
 The operations component is what surprises teams at scale.

 The Free Tier Trap

 Several Azure services have free tiers that are genuinely free at low scale and non-linearly priced at production scale.
-The free tier shapes the architecture decision early in development, when production volumes are not yet known, and the pricing cliff only becomes visible when the architecture is already committed.
+The free tier shapes the architecture decision early in development, but the pricing cliff only becomes visible later.

-Azure Functions on the consumption plan gives 1 million executions per month free and 400,000 GB-seconds of execution time free.
-At development and early production scale, the consumption plan is essentially free.
+Azure Functions on the consumption plan gives 1 million executions per month free.
 At production volumes — a few million executions per day — the cost calculation changes.
-The consumption plan then often costs more per month than an equivalent Premium plan or App Service hosting, while also introducing cold-start latency that requires additional engineering effort to mitigate.
-The break-even between consumption and committed pricing is almost always lower than architects estimate when they first make the hosting decision.
+The consumption plan then often costs more per month than an equivalent Premium plan or App Service hosting, while also introducing cold-start latency.

 The break-even between consumption pricing and committed or tier-based pricing is consistently lower than architects expect.
 The free tier anchors the perception of cost during development.
 The production bill is calculated against a different set of numbers.